SP5GW/EMI_Filter_Analysis/README.md

 1) Before installing an EMC filter in your setup, try powering your radio from a battery (disconnect it also from PC and other equipment).
 Compare the interference levels when the radio is battery-powered versus when it is connected to the AC powerline.
 If the interference levels remain unchanged, it is likely that the noise originates from another source.

-2) Installation of the EMC filter in reverse configuration suggested in [1] did not lead to any improved interference surpression in my case - see measurements below.
+2) Installing the EMC filter in the reversed configuration suggested in [1] did not improve interference suppression in my case, as shown in the measurements below.
+Consequently, the final design uses the filter as recommended by the manufacturer (see the schematic below).

 ## Device Schematics